Founder and Co-Director

-Chara Bakalis is the research lead for the Institute for Ethical AI and a Principal Lecturer in Law at Oxford Brookes University.
+Chara is a Principal Lecturer in Law at Oxford Brookes University.
 She is a leading law researcher in the area of online hate speech and hate crime.
 She has been involved in multiple law commission bodies to develop the next approaches to forming digital law and specifically cyberhate law.
 In particular, she is interested in the interaction between technology, criminal law and hate crime/speech.
 Her work has been cited by the UK Parliament, the Scottish Government and the Law Commission for England and Wales.
 She is currently a member of the Northern Irish Core Expert Group led by Judge Desmond Marinnan which is conducting an independent review into legal reform of hate crime provisions.
 Chara is leading teams considering how AI-based systems deal with minorities and specifically people with unique disabilities.
 She completed an undergraduate degree and Bachelor of Civil Law (BCL) at Merton College, Oxford.

-Paul Jackson is a principal consultant at the Institute for Ethical AI and a faculty member of the Oxford Brookes Business School.
+Paul is a faculty member of the Oxford Brookes Business School.
 His areas of expertise include digital strategy and leadership, with a particular focus on the management of innovation involving AI and machine learning.
 During his time outside of academia, Paul worked as a consultant and trainer for the Chartered Institute of Public Finance and Accountancy, where he led much of the Institute’s contributions to national e-Government projects, including authoring official guidance on subjects related new technology and public sector change.
 Paul has a PhD in Management Studies from Cambridge University and a Master’s in Information Management from Lancaster University.

-Matthias Rolf is Senior Lecturer in AI and Mathematics at the School of Engineering Computing and Mathematics at Oxford Brookes University.
+Matthias joins us from the School of Engineering Computing and Mathematics at Oxford Brookes University.
 He has published over 40 peer-reviewed articles on AI and machine learning.
 His most significant, and award-winning research investigates infant-learning-inspired algorithms for robot learning.
 Matthias regularly writes with Nigel Crook on processes which can control ethics and morals of machines driven by AI.
 He is currently working on the mathematical approaches for control of AI systems which are placed under multiple simultaneous constraints or objectives for accuracy and ethical behaviours; autonomous goal-system development; explorative learning of inverse models; autonomous systems creating novel goals and autonomous ethics based on social value systems, and audiovisual signal-level synchrony.
 Matthias previously held a position as Specially Appointed Assistant Professor at Osaka University, Japan.
 He received his PhD, with highest honours, from Bielefeld University, German in 2012.

-Tjeerd Olde Scheper is a Senior Lecturer in The School of Engineering, Computing and Mathematics at Oxford Brookes University.
+Tjeerd joins us from the School of Engineering, Computing and Mathematics at Oxford Brookes University.
 He has published over 24 papers concerning how biosystems control their dynamic behaviour and how to apply this to challenges in engineering and health.
 He has developed and patented sector-leading technology around methods of controlling dynamic physical systems that exhibit chaotic behaviour.

-Nicola Strong is a senior consultant for the Institute for Ethical AI leading on strategic partnerships.
+Nicola leads on strategic partnerships.
 In 2016, Nicola initiated the first AI and social robotics conference at Oxford Brookes University.
 Since then she has presented on the practical and human issues of implementing AI with a particular focus on applications in Human Resources.
 She has a keen interest in facilitating useful conversations in the ethical application of AI systems within organisations as well as lively debates on future relationship between human and intelligent machines.
 Nicola’s current research projects include: chatbot design for protected characteristics, such as disability and how to imbue acts of kindness in autonomous systems.